andrzej-stencel/elastic-otel-workshop/README.md

 - Notice how every time we re-run the collector, the same logs are re-collected.
   This is great for testing, but in production scenarios, we'd want the collector to pick up where it started from on restart, instead of re-reading the whole file again.

-- Run and re-run `./otelcol ../scenarios/logs-keep-track.yaml`.
+- Run and re-run `./otelcol --config ../scenarios/logs-keep-track.yaml`.
 Notice how the same logs appear in the Debug exporter's output every time the collector is run.

 - Add the [File Storage extension](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/storage/filestorage/README.md) to the configuration.
   - Create `extensions::file_storage:` entry to define the extension with the default configuration